Kim Kardashian Stops Filming, Warns Rob & Chyna Not To Flash Wealth On Instagram

 “I’m just saying, just for your safety.
 It scares me.”

-Later on in the evening, Kim came across a website selling a Halloween costume of her, bound and gagged in a bathroom with a giant ring on her finger.
+Later on in the evening, Kim came across a website selling a Halloween costume of her bound and gagged in a bathroom with a giant ring on her finger.
 The reality star was horrified and disgusted with the people who were mocking her trauma.

 “It really is hard when sometimes people don’t treat you like you’re human, and you’re going through such a real, raw experience.
+It’s really traumatizing.”

 Many people suggested that Kardashian may have even faked the robbery for publicity reasons.